Xpertoforever/How-to-Code-Simple-Data/1a. Beginning Student Language/README.md

 # Booleans  and if Expressions

 ## Booleans  and if Expressions Part 1/4
--> Observation:
+In this first part we will see how to get booleans by comparing -> Observation:
 -> Remind to consider the follow line in the beginning of your code to work with images:
 -> (require 2htdp/image)